Elmahrosa/Teos-Bankchain-Mobile/README.md

 - Unauthorized use, redistribution, or commercialization is strictly prohibited.
 - All rights reserved under TESL sovereign authority.
 - For partnerships or enterprise licensing, contact **Elmahrosa International**.
+## License
+This project is licensed under the PolyForm Noncommercial License 1.0.0
+and governed by the TEOS Egypt Sovereign License (TESL).